Dixie Mafia: Early days

 Gillich was also patron and protector of Kirksey McCord Nix Jr., one of the gang's most notable members.
 In December 1965, at the age of 22, Nix was caught carrying illegal automatic weapons in Fort Smith, Arkansas.
 An old friend of his, Juanda Jones, ran a bordello there, and Nix became involved with Jones' adolescent daughter, Sheri LaRa.
 In later years, she played a key role in his operations, including direct ties to the murders of Vince and Margaret Sherry.
 Edward Humes, in his 1994 book, Mississippi Mud, chronicled their murders and the subsequent investigation of Gillich, Nix, Bobby Fabian, and others who were involved either loosely or actively in the murders.
 With the aid of his father's connections in neighboring Oklahoma, Nix beat the weapons charges in Fort Smith and moved on to other crimes.
 He was suspected in the gangland-style murder of a gambler named Harry Bennett, who was about to turn state's evidence against several Dixie Mafia members.
 Although Nix's involvement in Bennett's murder was never proven, this incident precipitated a string of killings that left 25 people dead in six states over the next four years.

 Nix was a suspect in the attempted assassination of McNairy County, Tennessee Sheriff Buford Pusser, and in the murder of Pusser's wife.
 Nix was also convicted of murdering wealthy New Orleans grocery owner Frank Corso.
 At the time of the murder, Nix was believed to be employed by Darrel Ward in Clarksville, Texas.
 Ward was a noted associate of Chicago Mob boss Sam Giancana, and is thought to have controlled organized crime and bootlegging throughout Texas, Louisiana, Arkansas, and Mississippi.
 The Dixie Mafia was strongly connected to the State Line Mob and its leader, Carl Douglas White.

+One member was George Fuqua who had connections with the local Dallas criminal element down in Texas.
+In 1960 he and James Henry Dolan flew out to Miami Beach on behalf of Florida boss Santo Trafficante Jr. Dolan and Fuqua went out to deal with bolita men who were not doing as Trafficante had wanted.
+As payment they were allowed to keep whatever cash the bolita operators had in their possession.
+At the first stop they netted $7000 and then proceeded to the next where they were again successful.
+Fuqua also knew R. D. Matthews, also from Dallas.